-Vickie Lillo recently had the pleasure of staying in the famed Missouri hotel and had an incredible time exploring the historic lodging.
-From paranormal activity, mobster-era prohibition intrigue and a even Midwestern tribute to the Roman Baths, it certainly is a unique place to stay while in Excelsior Springs.
+Vickie Lillo recently had the pleasure of staying in the famed Missouri hotel and enjoyed an incredible time exploring the historic lodging.
+From paranormal activity, mobster-era prohibition intrigue and even a Midwestern tribute to the Roman Baths, it certainly is a unique place to stay.
 Check out her tips for exploring The Elms Hotel!

 Location, location, location.

-For The Elms Hotel, an opulent and fabulously-iconic hotel of Excelsior Springs, Missouri, this motto of the real-estate world says it all.
-Currently sprawled on 16 acres of prime property, with woodlands boasting screech owls going back another 20 miles, the historic resort sits on a wellspring of therapeutic mineral waters, in America’s heartland.
+For The Elms Hotel, an opulent and fabulously-iconic hotel in Excelsior Springs, Missouri, this motto of the real-estate world says it all.
+Currently sprawled on 16 acres of prime property, the historic resort sits on a wellspring of therapeutic mineral waters, in America’s heartland.

 Throughout its storied history, The Elms Hotel has always been a trend-setter and playground for the affluent.
-Its warmth and home-town appeal have attracted an impressive list of celebrities, politicians (Presidents Roosevelt and Truman), sports figures, and even outlaws in its 125-year reign.
+For 125 years, its warmth and home-town appeal have attracted an impressive list of celebrities, politicians (Presidents Roosevelt and Truman), sports figures, and even outlaws.

 Back in the 1880’s, during the days of pioneers and westward expansion, a gentleman named Travis Mellion had been told by local Native Americans and hunters that the area’s ‘natural springs’ had magical healing powers.
 So, he brought his daughter Opal, who had an incurable form of tuberculosis, here to bathe and drink the water.
 Within weeks, the girl showed signs of improvement and was eventually cured.